Oyster Bay Segment Targets

 Tabular Summary of Oyster Habitat Suitability Index (OHSI) 14 and 15 Acreage by Bay Segment

-Thresholds can be defined based on the proportional acreages by bay segment, considering OHSI categories 14 and 15 or only category 15.
+Targets can be defined based on the proportional acreages by bay segment, considering OHSI categories 14 and 15 or only category 15.

 Lastly, a comparison of current (2024) oyster coverage relative to OHSI categories can also inform restoration priorities.
 The following provides an assessment of the percentage of oyster coverage currently within high priority OHSI categories relative to coverage that is not.
 The map below shows current oyster coverage relative to OHSI categories 14 and 15 (note that geometries have been simplified slightly to improve map rendering).